Tom Shales

-Thomas William Shales (born November 3, 1944) is an American writer and retired critic of television programming and operations.
+Thomas William Shales (November 3, 1944 – January 13, 2024) was an American writer and television critic.

 He was a television critic for The Washington Post from 1977 to 2010, for which he received the Pulitzer Prize for Criticism in 1988.
-He also writes a column for the television news trade publication NewsPro, published by Crain Communications.
+Shales also wrote a column for the television news trade publication NewsPro, published by Crain Communications.

-Early life
+Early life and career

-Shales was born in Elgin, Illinois, the son of Hulda Louise (née Reko) and Clyde LeRoy Shales.
+Thomas William Shales was born in Elgin, Illinois, on November 3, 1944, to Clyde Shales (who had once been Elgin's mayor) and Hulda Shales, and graduated from Elgin High School in 1962.
+He attended Elgin Community College before transferring to American University in Washington, D.C., where he earned a degree in journalism and was editor-in-chief of the student newspaper, The Eagle, for the 1966–1967 academic year, as well as the paper's movie critic.

 Shales's first professional job was with radio station WRMN/WRMN-FM in Elgin at the age of 18.
 He served as the station's disc jockey, local news reporter, writer and announcer, on both the AM and FM bands.
 He later worked with Voice of America as a producer of broadcasts to the Far East.

-Shales graduated from American University in Washington, D.C., where he was editor-in-chief of the student newspaper, The Eagle, for the 1966–1967 academic year, as well as the paper's movie critic.